 How to Get to Kyoto

 Kyoto is located in the Kansai region on Honshu, the main island of Japan.
 The closest international airport is Kansai (KIX), which is located about 97 km from Kyoto.
 Kansai International is located on a man-made island in Osaka Bay, just outside of central Osaka.
 The best way to reach Kyoto from KIX is the railway.
 The station is located adjacent to Terminal 1 and a shuttle is available from Terminal 2.
-The only train that runs from KIX to Kyoto, that doesn’t require transfers, is the JR Limited Express Haruka.
+The only train that runs from KIX to Kyoto, which doesn’t require transfers, is the JR Limited Express Haruka.
 The Haruka makes two stops before reaching Kyoto and takes about 75 minutes.

 Depending on how long you will be in Japan and where you are traveling, a JR Rail Pass may be a good idea.
 If you plan on taking at least two bullet trains, then it will likely be worth the cost.
 However, there are other train operators and a JR station may not always be the most convenient.
 A JR pass will need to be purchased online prior to your arrival in Japan.
 If you will be traveling to Kyoto from Tokyo or anywhere else on Honshu, the railway is going to be your best bet.
 Take advantage of the Shinkansen, or bullet train.
 They’re incredibly fast and are a fun experience!